Economics 102: Analysis of Economics Fall 2021

 Stata handout plus Additional

 Further Courses to Take: Advice on courses to take after 102

 Data Sources: Some data sources on the web (this is now very old)

 (1) Locate economics data and provide meaningful economic analysis of this data.

 (2) Use the econometrics package Stata to produce charts, scatter plots, descriptive statistics and simple linear regression.

 (3) Provide a bridge between introductory statistics and more advanced data analysis courses, e.g. between Statistics 13 and Economics 140.

 Economics 1A-B, Statistics 13 or 32 and Math 16A-B or consent of instructor.

-The essential pre-requisites are exposure to introductory lower-division courses in economics and statistics.
+The essential pre-requisites are exposure to an introductory lower-division course in economics and statistics.